Swirrl/datahost-prototypes/doc/guide.md

 [`beta.gss-data.org.uk`](https://beta.gss-data.org.uk/) site with a [new prototype GraphQL service](http://graphql-prototype.gss-data.org.uk/ide).

-**This document contains example queries, with links which will demonstrate them in the GraphiQL playground environment.**
+**This document contains example queries, with links which demonstrate them in the GraphiQL playground environment.**

 ## Rationale